Tide Pride - SHS Daily Bulletin

-PRINCIPAL'S NEWSLETTER Please be reminded that our new schedule begins January 27.
-Please click here to view the latest issue of Ms. Waterhouse's newsletter.
+PRINCIPAL'S NEWSLETTER Please click here to view the latest issue of Ms. Waterhouse's newsletter.

 CHROMEBOOK NOTES Update your chromebook by simply logging off your chromebook, shut down with power off button (not just shutting the door) and then log back in.

 JUST FOR GIGGLES Why did the farmer bury all his money?
 To make his soil rich!

 MENU Breakfast: Donut, Strawberry Parfait, Bagel Breakfast Sandwich, Smoothie.
 Lunch: Nachos.
 Option 2: Pulled Pork on a Bun, Pacific Vegetable Blend, Applesauce.